pkp/pkp-docs/learning-omp/en/press-setup.md

 See the Catalog and Displaying Content chapter for instructions on how to add books to categories.

 ### Public Identifiers

 If your Press will be using Public Identifiers such as DOI or URN, these will need to be enabled in the Plugin Gallery (Website Settings > Plugin > Plugin Gallery).

 ![](./assets/learning-omp3.2-website-setting-indentifier-1.png)

 Once these have been enabled, you can click the blue arrow to configure the settings for both these.

 ## Website Settings

-Please refer to the [Learning OJS guide](https://docs.pkp.sfu.ca/learning-ojs/en/) for information on Website Setting applicable to OMP.
+Please refer to the [Learning OJS guide](/learning-ojs/en/) for information on Website Setting applicable to OMP.

 Please note that some plugins for OJS are not available for OMP.

 ## Workflow Settings

 Workflow Settings include all submission and publication configuration options, including those that relate to the initial submission process as well as the review, editing, and production workflow processes.

 This section will focus on the Production tab of Workflow Settings, as these are specific to your OMP installation.
-Please refer to [Learning OJS](https://docs.pkp.sfu.ca/learning-ojs/en/) for information on configuring Components, Submissions, Review, Press Library, and Emails.
+Please refer to [Learning OJS](/learning-ojs/en/) for information on configuring Components, Submissions, Review, Press Library, and Emails.
 The Publisher Library is the journal equivalent to your Press Library.

 ![](./assets/learning-omp3.2-workflow-setting.png)

 ## Distribution

 ### Payment

 The payment configuration for OMP is much simpler than in OJS.
 If you are using your press to accept payment you have the option of PayPal or manual payment notification.

 #### PayPal

-For help setting up your paypal account see [Using the PayPal Plugin for OJS and OMP](https://docs.pkp.sfu.ca/using-paypal-for-ojs-and-ocs/en/)
+For help setting up your PayPal account see [Using the PayPal Plugin for OJS and OMP](/using-paypal-for-ojs-and-ocs/en/)

-Once you have your paypal account set up, you will need to enter the following information under the Paypal Fee Payment setup.
+Once you have your PayPal account set up, you will need to enter the following information under the PayPal Fee Payment setup.

 ![](./assets/learning-omp3.2-distribution-payment-1.png)